grafana/k6/docs/design/020-distributed-execution-and-test-suites.md

     // error are saved for the ID and returned for all other calls with it.
     //
     // This is an atomic function, so any calls to it while the callback is
-    // being executed the the same ID will wait for the first call to finish
+    // being executed the same ID will wait for the first call to finish
     // and receive its result.
     GetOrCreateData(id string, callback func() ([]byte, error)) ([]byte, error)